thesaigoneer/asterix-saigon/README.md

     systemctl reboot

-Log in again and swith to the signed image:
+Log in again and switch to the signed image:

     rpm-ostree rebase ostree-image-signed:docker://ghcr.io/thesaigoneer/asterix-saigon:latest